Mediterranean diet 101

 The Mediterranean diet is making a comeback in recent years, being recognized as a healthy, sustainable dietary pattern; and as an intangible cultural heritage of humanity by the UN Educational, Scientific and Cultural Organization.
 Numerous studies suggested that people following this diet are less prone to cardiovascular diseases and other chronic diseases, such as high blood pressure and elevated cholesterol level.
 Recent research even explored how the Mediterranean diet may potentially slow down the process of aging.
 That’s some food for thought, right?

-You don’t necessarily have to be a master chef in cooking authentic Mediterranean-style dishes in order to reap the benefits.
+You don’t have to be a master chef in cooking authentic Mediterranean-style dishes in order to reap the benefits.
 All you have to do is to incorporate fresh, healthy food ingredients that are easily accessible in your local grocery stores, into your daily meals.

-Excited to try out but still not sure where to start?
+Excited to try but still not sure where to start?
 The Mediterranean diet is not as far-fetched as you may think.
 Learn more about this best expert-reviewed diet in this article as we decode it for you.

 What is a Mediterranean diet?

-Say yes to green without committing yourself to becoming a vegan!
+Say yes to green without committing yourself to become a vegan!
 The Mediterranean diet is largely a plant-based diet, with minimally processed food of high fiber, unsaturated fats, quality protein and different micronutrients, as well as a relatively low intake of animal-based foods.

 Foods to include